eclipse-thingweb/node-wot/packages/binding-modbus/README.md

 ### modbus:unitID
 The physical bus address of the unit targeted by the mobus request.

+### modbus:offset
+This property defines the starting address of registers or coils that are meant to be written.

-### modbus:range
+### modbus:length
-This property defines how many registers or coils should be read or written.
-The value is a tuple where the first element is the starting address while the second represents the total amount of registers.
-For example in a reading command the tuple [2,3] indicate that the values of registers 2,3,4 should be returned as response.
+This property defines the total amount of registers or coils that should be written, beginning with the register specified with the property 'modbus:offset'.

 ### modbus:pollingTime
 The polling time used for subscriptions.
 The client will issue a reading command every modbus:pollingTime milliseconds.
 Note that the reading request timeout can be still controlled using modbus:timeout property.